DavorPenzar/yamb/README.md

 | **Collections** | Sum of *two pairs*, *straight*, ..., *yamb*               | [two pairs] + [straight] + ... + [yamb]         |
 | **Total**       | Final score                                               | [sum] + [difference] + [collections]            |

 At the end of each turn the player must choose one of the thirteen non-bold slots to fill in; the other four bold slots are only used to calculate the player's final score.
-If a player chooses to fill in a slot, but the dice do not show valid values for the slot, the slot is filled with a score of 0 (e. g. if the dice do not all show the same value, but the player chooses to fill in *yamb*, they fill the slot with a score of 0).
+If the player chooses to fill in a slot, but the dice do not show valid values for the slot, the slot is filled with a score of 0 (e. g. if the dice do not all show the same value, but the player chooses to fill in *yamb*, they fill the slot with a score of 0).
 A slot filled with a score of 0 is still considered filled and cannot be overwritten later.

 In a standard game of yamb, the player has a table of 4 columns:

 1. down &ndash; the column is filled from top to bottom as in the previous table (e. g. *six* cannot be filled until all other numbers are filled),
-2. up &ndash; the column is filled from bottom to top as in the previous table (e. g. *full house* cannot be filled until *yamb* and *carriage* are filled,
+2. up &ndash; the column is filled from bottom to top as in the previous table (e. g. *full house* cannot be filled until *yamb* and *carriage* are filled),
 3. free &ndash; the column is filled freely, in no specific order,
 4. announce &ndash; the player must announce the slot after the first roll (and they must fill this column at that slot at the end of the turn).